Transverse Momentum Dependent Gluon Distribution within High Energy Factorization at Next-to-Leading Order

 Note that the 1-loop soft-function, which consists of its real part only within dimensional regularization, agrees with the real part of the 1-loop BFKL kernel.
 We believe that this coincidence is limited to the 1-loop case and does not hint at a general universality of the rapidity dependence of the soft function.
 In particular, at the diagrammatic level the soft-function does not give rise to the complete Lipatov vertex, but only to terms related to the induced contributions, see also the discussion in \cite{Rothstein:2016bsq} in the context of soft-collinear effective theory for high energy scattering. \\

-As a last step we need to combine virtual (Eq.~\eqref{eq:Jvirt} with appropriate projection) and real (Eqs.~\eqref{eq:J_fordistributions_f}\eqref{eq:J_fordistributions_h}) corrections, with the soft factor (with appropriate projections).
+As a last step we need to combine virtual (Eq.~\eqref{eq:Jvirt} and real (Eqs.~\eqref{eq:J_fordistributions_f}\eqref{eq:J_fordistributions_h}) corrections, with the soft factor, making use of the appropriate projections.
 Note that the contribution of the soft-factor merely amounts to a replacement of the regulator $\sigma$ by the factorization parameter $y_c$.
-We obtain for the 1-loop high energy subtracted and renormalized 1-loop coefficients $\tilde{C}^{(1)f,h}$ the following result:
+We obtain for the 1-loop high energy subtracted and renormalized 1-loop coefficients $\tilde{C}^{(1)f,h}$ the following result: \begin{widetext}